nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Healthcare providers need to ensure that the Host (H) is located in a specific geographic boundary (countries e.g. US) when downloading patient data or performing other sensitive operations.

 * U.S. Presidential Executive Order compliance: For example, U.S. Cloud Service Providers (CSPs) may have support personnel located in a restricted geographic boundary (countries e.g., Venezuela, Iran, China, North Korea).
 However, those personnel should not be allowed to support U.S. customers.
 Geo-location enforcement can ensure policy compliance.
+See [alert].

 ## **Category 3**: Security assurance and compliance